DRWOOTANYU/Passwords/README.md

 PassGenerator is a password generation program that allows you to combine keywords, years and random characters.
 It generates passwords matching a given length using a randomized selection of elements and their combinations.
-This program can also generate ceed-phrases
+This program can also generate seed-phrases

 ---